dancer1325/rust-book/src/ch03-02-data-types.md

 * allows
   * multiple values -- can be grouped into -- 1 type
-* primitive built-in compound types
+* 👁️primitive built-in compound types 👁️
   * tuples
   * arrays